brookhong/Surfingkeys/README.md

     Hints.characters = 'yuiophjklnm'; // for right hand

+Default hint characters is upper case.
+If you want lower case:

+    Hints.charactersUpper = false;

 When hints are overlapped, press `Shift` to flip them.
 Hold `space` to hold hints temporarily, release `space` to restore hints.

 Hints are placed in center of target links, you could add below line in your settings to let them aligned left.